tdviet/fedcloudclient/docs/development.rst

         print("Error message is %s" % result)

-Read the `fedcloudclient API references <https://fedcloudclient.fedcloud.eu/fedcloudclient.html>`_ for more details about each function in fedcloudclient library.
-Check the output of the equivalent command of fedcloudclient and its source code to see how the function is used.
+Read the `FedCloud client API references <https://fedcloudclient.fedcloud.eu/fedcloudclient.html>`_ for more details about each function in FedCloud client library.
+Check the output of the equivalent command of FedCloud client and its source code to see how the function is used.